aadhik021/cache_service/readme.md

 ## Testing
 Unit tests are defined in TestCachingService and cover:

-✅ Entity addition and retrieval
+✅ Entity addition and retrieval: Verifies correct caching and retrieval behavior.
-✅ LRU eviction enforcement
+✅ LRU eviction enforcement: Validates the eviction of the least recently used (LRU) entities.
-✅ Removal from cache and database
+✅ Removal from cache and database: Ensures that removal actions clear both cache and database.
-✅ Cache clearing vs full wipe
+✅ Cache clearing vs full wipe: Compares clearing the cache to fully wiping both the cache and database, ensuring that entities are properly evicted and cleared.
-✅ Fallback to DB on cache miss
+✅ Fallback to DB on cache miss: Verifies that entities, once evicted or removed from cache, can still be retrieved from the database.
-✅ Handling of invalid inputs
+✅ Handling of invalid inputs: Includes tests for invalid entity additions (e.g., None ID).
-✅ Edge cases like duplicate addition, empty eviction, or non-existent retrieval
+✅ Edge cases: Addresses scenarios like duplicate entity addition, eviction from an empty cache, and retrieval of non-existent entities.
+✅ Eviction and persistence in the database: Confirms that evicted entities are correctly persisted in the database after cache overflow.
+✅ Full cache removal (removeAll): Ensures removeAll clears both the cache and the database when entities are evicted to the database.

 ## Requirements